scottgriv/PRG-Personal-Repository-Guidelines/guidelines/brand_guidelines.md

 - The combination of using Figma for prototyping and wireframing and Sketch for designing and creating assets is a great workflow for me.
 - Overall, be sure to use a Vector design tool (Figma, Sketch, Adobe XD, etc.) to create your designs.

-Design in Vectors not Bitmaps!
+**Design in Vectors not Pixels!**
-- This will allow you to export your designs as SVGs and PNGs where applicable.
+- This will allow you to export your designs as SVGs and high quality PNGs where applicable.
-- To read more about Bitmap (pixels) vs Vector (math) images, see [this article](https://vector-conversions.com/vectorizing/raster_vs_vector.html).
+- To read more about Raster (Bitmap/Pixel) images vs. Vector (math) images, see [this article](https://vector-conversions.com/vectorizing/raster_vs_vector.html).
     - It's recommended to design your images using the dimensions below in this guide, but export your images double the size of the required dimensions.
         - For example, if the dimensions are `100x100`, export the image as `200x200`.
         - This will allow you to have a higher quality image when you resize it to the dimensions listed below.